 Project title: Archaeological Documentation with Photogrammetry and Terrestrial Lidar

-Project description: Garnet, Montana, regarded as the state’s best preserved ghost town, is managed by BLM’s Missoula Field Office (MFO).
+Project description: Garnet, Montana, regarded as the State’s best preserved ghost town, is managed by the Bureau of Land Management (BLM) Missoula Field Office (MFO).
 Given that many of the structures are nearly 150 years old, MFO staff are concerned about overall maintenance and the impact of snow loads on building integrity, particularly roofs.
 Due to these concerns, MFO partnered with BLM’s National Operations Center (NOC) to document the site using uncrewed aerial systems (UAS) and terrestrial laser scanning.
 Over two days in September 2023, the NOC conducted UAS flights to create 3D models of the site with photogrammetry.
-Terrestrial mobile laser scanning complemented UAS mapping by capturing data of key building interiors, as well as vertical or overhanging features not visible from an aerial perspective (Fig 1).
+Terrestrial mobile laser scanning complemented UAS mapping by capturing data of key building interiors, as well as vertical or overhanging features not visible from an aerial perspective.

 The resulting point clouds and 3D mesh represent a baseline dataset for future change-detection mapping missions.
-In the meantime, the photogrammetry point cloud is being used to quantify roof sag on key buildings by calculating roof point distance to a best-fit plane (Fig 2).
-There are also plans to use the 3D model (Fig 3) as interpretive resource to share information on the site for visitors that cannot visit in person.
+In the meantime, the photogrammetry point cloud is being used to quantify roof sag on key buildings by calculating roof point distance to a best-fit plane.
+There are also plans to use the 3D model as an interpretive resource to share information on the site for visitors that cannot visit in person.

 Sensor Type: Camera;Lidar (terrestrial or bathymetric);Video;